-The use of rigorous recruitment and selection procedures in addition to adhering to the School's Staff Code of Conduct (Code of Safe Practice) will mean that there are relatively few allegations against, or concerns about, staff or volunteers.
-If a member of staff, or any other person, has any reason to
+The use of rigorous recruitment and selection procedures in addition to adhering to the School's Staff Code of Conduct (Code of Safe Practice) will mean that there are relatively few allegations against, or

 The following must be reported to the Headmaster: allegations of behaviour that a member of staff or volunteer has harmed a child, or may have harmed a child; the possibility of a criminal offence against or related to a child; and behaviour towards a child or children in a way that indicates he or she may pose a risk of harm if they work regularly or closely with children.
 Even though it may seem difficult to believe that a colleague may be unsuitable to work with children, the risk is far too serious for any member of staff themselves to dismiss such a suspicion without taking action.
 Doing nothing is not an option; safeguarding and promoting the welfare of children is everyone's responsibility.
 We all have a role to play in identifying concerns, sharing information and taking prompt action so as to act in the best interest of the child.